Find Training for Your Next Career!

 Mechanical Engineering Jobs Outlook

-The Bureau of Labor statistics reports that demand for mechanical engineers is expected to grow much faster than average through 2032, around 10 percent.
+The Bureau of Labor statistics reports that demand for mechanical engineers is expected to grow much faster than average through 2032, by around 10 percent.
 As technology continues to develop into more areas of our lives, mechanical engineers of many different disciplines will continue to be in demand.

 Mechanical Engineer Salary Info

-According to the Bureau of Labor Statistics, mechanical engineers made an average salary of $100,820 in 2022, with the top 10 percent averaging $151,260.
+According to the Bureau of Labor Statistics, mechanical engineers made an average salary of $105,220 in 2023, with the top 10 percent making $157,470 or more.

-Highest Paying States for mechanical engineers in 2022
+Highest Paying States for mechanical engineers in 2023

 State